De-institutionalisation

 an aide to assist the person has a intellectual or physical disability.

-How the adaption advantages or
+How the adaption

 disadvantages the others depends on the overall type and the quality of